Asia Catalyst Update

 NGOs working in AIDS-affected communities.
 Know

-It, Prove It, Change It: A Rights Curriculum for Grassroots Groups
+It, Prove It, Change It: A Rights Curriculum for Grassroots Groups is a

 three-part series that draws on intensive consultation with local NGOs to create